nishant-666/What-to-do-/README.md

 ## About

-Just a useless app which gives you useless advice.
+Just an useless app which gives you useless advice.